KarimOsmanGH/Forest-Impact-Simulator/README.md

 A: The CSV export is now in standard tabular format.
 Use `read.csv()` in R or `pd.read_csv()` in Python.
 See `examples/csv_usage_examples.md` for detailed examples.

 ### **Q: Why is immediate carbon release sometimes larger than total emissions?**
 A: This was a display formatting bug that has been fixed.
 Total emissions should always be larger than immediate release (immediate + lost future sequestration).
+Note: Immediate release now represents the total carbon stored in the tree over its lifetime, which can be substantial for mature trees.

 ### **Q: Can I analyze multiple tree species at once?**
 A: Yes!
 Select multiple tree types and specify percentage distributions.
 The simulator will calculate weighted averages for all impact metrics.

 ### **Q: How accurate are the carbon sequestration rates?**
 A: Based on IPCC data with species-specific adjustments.
 Rates vary by tree age, climate, and local conditions.
 Always consult local forestry experts for project-specific planning.

+### **Q: How is immediate carbon release calculated in clear-cutting mode?**
+A: Immediate carbon release represents the total carbon stored in the tree over its entire lifetime (sum of all annual sequestration from year 1 to current age).
+This is the carbon that gets released when the tree is cut down, which can be substantial for mature trees (hundreds of kg CO₂).